freeseek/mocha/wdl/README.md

 The **manifest_path** variable should contain the path to all the CSV/BPM/EGT/XML/ZIP/SAM files necessary to run the analyses.
 If these manifest files are located in different directories, then provide them with their full path and leave the **manifest_path** variable empty

-Docker images will be automatically pulled by the specified **docker_registry** Google bucket.
+Docker images will be automatically pulled by the specified **docker_repository** Google bucket.
 As these GCR buckets are Requester pays buckets, if you run computations in locations separate from where these buckets are localized, you will incur some additional costs.
 Docker images are located in **us.gcr.io/mccarroll-mocha**, **eu.gcr.io/mccarroll-mocha**, and **asia.gcr.io/mccarroll-mocha** covering, respectively, US, EU, and ASIA <a href="https://cloud.google.com/storage/docs/locations">locations</a>.
-If you are planning to run the pipeline with resources other than Google Cloud, then you can also use your own container registry.
+If you are planning to run the pipeline with resources other than Google Cloud, then you can also use your own container repository.
 If you are running Cromwell on a computational framework that will simply download the images once and then reuse them, then you can also use **gcr.io/mccarroll-mocha**

 Secondary Options
 =================